C$ 352 Find Cheap Flights from Vancouver to Netherlands – Compare and Save

 The average price of all round-trip flights from Vancouver Intl Airport to the Netherlands clicked on KAYAK for each day over the last 12 months.

-Your flight ticket price will generally be cheaper if you fly to Netherlands on a Tuesday and more expensive on a Wednesday.
-On your return trip to Vancouver, you should consider flying back on a Tuesday, and avoid Mondays for better deals.
+Your flight ticket price will generally be cheaper if you fly to Netherlands on a Thursday and more expensive on a Saturday.
+On your return trip to Vancouver, you should consider flying back on a Tuesday, and avoid Thursdays for better deals.

 How far in advance should I book a flight from Vancouver Intl Airport to the Netherlands?